 Serum Bile Pigments

-Evaluation of serum bilirubin (direct and indirect) concentration is useful for determining hepatic dysfunction in horses and ruminants.
+Evaluation of serum bilirubin (direct and indirect) concentration is useful to determine hepatic dysfunction in horses and ruminants.
 Increases in bilirubin result from hemolysis, hepatocellular disease, cholestasis, or physiologic causes.
-Anorexia in horses causes a physiologic increase in total serum bilirubin to usually <6–8 mg/dL and rarely as high as 10.5–12 mg/dL.
+Anorexia in horses causes a physiologic increase in total serum bilirubin to usually <6–8 mg/dL and rarely as high as 10.5–12 mg/dL, accumulating at a rate of ~1 mg/dL for each day of anorexia.
 The indirect bilirubin increases 2- to 3-fold, while the direct bilirubin remains within the reference range.
 In foals, indirect more than direct bilirubin may be increased with prematurity, neonatal isoerythrolysis, septicemia, or a portocaval shunt.
 Enteritis, umbilical infection, intestinal obstruction, and certain drugs (corticosteroids, heparin, halothane) may also cause hyperbilirubinemia.
 Mild, transient physiologic hyperbilirubinemia and icterus may be seen in newborn foals and calves.
-Although the mechanism(s) is not fully known, proposed causes include prebirth “loading of hepatocytes,” naturally high RBC destruction at or around birth, inefficiency in bilirubin excretion, or lower hepatocellular ligandin concentrations in neonatal foals compared to adult horses.
+Although the mechanism(s) is not fully known, proposed causes include prebirth “loading of hepatocytes,” naturally high RBC destruction at or around birth, inefficiency in bilirubin excretion, or lower hepatocellular ligandin concentrations in neonatal foals than in adult horses.
 In healthy calves <72 hr old, total bilirubin may be as high as 1.5 mg/dL and up to 0.8 mg/dL in 1-wk-old calves.
 Direct bilirubin is usually <0.3 mg/dL in young calves.
 In healthy foals (<2 days old), total bilirubin concentrations may range from 0.9–4.5 mg/dL, with most being unconjugated bilirubin (0.8–3.8 mg/dL).
 Prematurity or illness (without liver disease) may increase unconjugated bilirubin fraction in young foals.
-Bilirubin concentrations in healthy foals should be within adult reference ranges by the time they are 2 wk of age.
+Bilirubin concentrations in healthy foals should be within adult reference ranges by the time they are 2 wk old.
 Normal values for total bilirubin in goats are 0–0.1 mg/dL.

 Horses with hepatic disease and failure most often have significant increases in both indirect and direct bilirubin.
-With liver damage in horses or ruminants, most of the retained bilirubin is indirect (unconjugated), and the direct-to-total ratio usually is <0.3.
+With liver damage in horses or ruminants, most of the retained bilirubin is indirect (unconjugated), and the direct-to-total ratio usually is <0.3 (more than two-thirds is indirect).
 Acute liver failure caused by hepatic necrosis results in increases in both indirect and direct bilirubin fractions.
 In horses with acute liver failure, the increase in bilirubin is primarily because of an increase in the indirect fraction.
 Hepatocellular disease should be considered when the indirect bilirubin fraction is >25% of the total bilirubin value.
-Direct-reacting bilirubin rarely exceeds 25–35% of the total bilirubin in horses.
+Direct-reacting bilirubin rarely exceeds 25%–35% of the total bilirubin in horses.
 Increases of this magnitude suggest predominant biliary disease or obstruction.
 With bile blockage or intrahepatic cholestasis, the direct-to-total ratio may be >0.3 in horses or 0.5 in cows.
-Elevations in direct bilirubin may be seen in septic foals with intestinal ileus and minimal evidence of hepatocellular dysfunction.
+Increases in direct bilirubin may be seen in septic foals with intestinal ileus and minimal evidence of hepatocellular dysfunction.

 Serum and Plasma Proteins